Toronto, Ontario, Canada

 After completing the successful relocation of the Humber River Regional Hospital to their new 1.8 million square-foot facility in 2015, HCR was sought after to provide Transition Project Management, Operational Readiness Planning, Facility Activation Planning, and Asset and Patient Relocation services in support of the reopening.

+HCR planned, scheduled and coordinated the complex relocation of all patients transitioning from the five different hospital sites across the greater Toronto area.
 Once ready for occupancy, HCR performed the physical relocation of patient-specific equipment and belongings, staff contents and computer equipment from each of the five hospitals relocating.
-HCR also planned, scheduled and coordinated the complex relocation of all patients transitioning from the five different hospital sites across the greater Toronto area.
-The patient relocation was completed over three carefully planned move phases: Phase 1 saw 30 ALC patients relocated from each of North York General Hospital, Southlake Regional Health Centre, and Humber River Hospital; Phase 2 saw 30 ALC and 100 CCC patients relocated from Mackenzie Health; and the final phase saw 30 ALC patients relocated from Markham Stouffville Hospital.
+The patient relocation was completed over four carefully planned move phases: Phase 1 saw 30 ALC patients relocated from each of North York General Hospital, Southlake Regional Health Centre, and Humber River Hospital in 1 day; Phase 2 saw 30 ALC and 100 CCC patients relocated from Mackenzie Health another day; the 3rd phase saw 30 ALC patients relocated from Markham Stouffville Hospital on another day and the final phase saw a further 24 patients safely relocated from Mackenzie Health on a fourth day.